 Selection of the Concessionaire will be based on open competitive bidding.
-All Project parameters such as the concession period, User Fees, price indexation, city side development and technical parameters are to be clearly stated upfront, and short-listed bidders will be required to specify the revenue share that they are willing to offer in the form of a Premium.
+All project parameters such as the concession period, user fees, price indexation, city side development and technical parameters are to be clearly stated upfront, and pre-qualified or short-listed bidders will be required to specify the revenue share that they are willing to offer to the Authority in the form of a Premium.
 The bidder who offers the highest Premium should win the contract.
-In exceptional cases where instead of offering a Premium, the bidders seek a capital grant from the Government, the bidder who seeks the lowest grant would win the concession.
+In exceptional cases where instead of offering a Premium, the bidders may seek a capital grant from the Authority, the bidder who seeks the lowest grant would win the concession.